 Grievous bodily harm is defined as a severe injury and includes any injury which is permanent or disfiguring.
 To qualify as GBH, an injury doesn’t have to have long-term effects, or be life threatening.

 Reckless wounding is where a person wounds another person and is reckless as to whether the other person will be wounded.
 A wound is classified as an injury which breaks or cuts both the inner layer of skin (dermis) and the outer layer of skin (epidermis).
 For an injury to be defined as a wound, there doesn’t need to be a weapon used, a fist is sufficient, and the injury doesn’t have to be severe.
 A split lip can be counted as wounding.

 The maximum penalty for recklessly causing grievous bodily harm is 10 years’ imprisonment.
 If this offence is committed in the company of other people, the maximum penalty increases to 14 years’ imprisonment.
 For reckless wounding, the maximum penalty is seven years’ imprisonment but this increases to 10 years’ imprisonment in company.

-Intent to cause grievous bodily harm
+Intentionally wound or cause grievous bodily harm

 Grievous bodily harm or wounding with intent is a very serious assault offence.
 For a conviction, the prosecution needs to prove that you caused grievous bodily harm or wounding with a deliberate intention to cause a serious injury.